-GRI FP10: Policies and practices, by species and breed type, related to physical alterations and the use of anaesthetic $\checkmark$
+GRI FP10: Policies and practices, by species and breed type, related to physical alterations and the use of an-aesthetic \checkmark

-As a company, we are not involved in animal husbandry, nor do we slaughter any animals ourselves (regarding the supply chain, see 414-2).
-The dogs and cats that are kept by the Symrise subsidiary Diana are primarily used to conduct taste tests, while fish and shrimp in the Diana Aqua segment are used for product tests.
+Symrise is not involved in animal husbandry, nor do we slaughter any animals ourselves (regarding the supply chain, see 414-2).
+The dogs and cats held by our Nutrition segment are primarily experts in sensory and behavioral assessment of pet food and care, while fish and shrimp in the Diana Aqua segment are used to assess product performance.

 Our dogs and cats receive only treatment for care; no invasive measures are taken.
+There are no breeding activities.
 In order to manage our animal population, dogs and cats are castrated or sterilized.
 The operation is carried out by a veterinarian in accordance with generally accepted practical recommendations regarding anesthesia and analgesic protocols.
 If one of the animals must undergo a surgical procedure, a painful examination or medical treatment, the attending veterinarian supplies the appropriate narcotic and analgesic treatment.
-Fish that are used at Diana Aqua for product testing are euthanized with anesthetics following the test procedure according to ethical guidelines.
+When a product test is completed, fish and shrimp used for product testing in the Diana Aqua business unit are treated as legally required and in accordance with the ethical guidelines of our testing procedures.

-GRI FP11: Percentage and total of animals raised and/or processed, by species and breed type, per housing type $\checkmark$
+GRI FP11: Percentage and total of animals raised and/or processed, by species and breed type, per housing type \checkmark

-As a company, we are not involved in animal husbandry, nor do we slaughter any animals ourselves (regarding the supply chain, see 414-2).
-The dogs and cats that are kept by the Symrise subsidiary Diana are primarily used to conduct taste tests, while fish and shrimp in the Diana Aqua segment are used for product tests.
+As a company, we are not involved in animal husbandry nor do we slaughter any animals ourselves (regarding the supply chain, see 414-2).
+The dogs and cats held by our Nutrition segment are primarily experts in sensory and behavioral assessment of pet food and care, while fish and shrimp in the Diana Aqua segment are used to assess product performance.

-Our cats are kept in groups of 10 to 20 cats per room, while dogs are kept in pairs in kennels.
+The dogs and cats that are kept in the expert centers live in groups.
+Depending on building size, cats are housed in groups of 3, 8, 10 or 20 cats per room with plenty of natural light and controlled ventilation, while dogs are housed in pairs in kennels.

 Dogs and cats have permanent access to a small outdoor area and fresh water.

-Dogs spend several hours outdoors in a park every day.
-They are cared for in groups of 4 to 8 according to size and individual disposition.
-Dogs and cats are fed once or twice per day.
-The frequency of feeding coincides with their private treatment by owners.
+Dogs spend several hours outdoors in parks every day.
+They are divided into groups of 4 to 8 animals depending on body size and individual affinity.

+Dogs are cats are fed once or twice a day.
+Feeding frequency is the same as for pet owners at home.

-In each of our facilities, we do not only comply with the minimal prescribed treatment regulations but try to provide larger premises than necessary since the well-being of animals is crucial to the success of our taste tests.
+In each of our facilities, we not only comply with the minimal prescribed treatment regulations, but also provide larger premises than necessary since the well-being of animals is crucial to the success of our sensory and behavioral tests of pet food and care.

-For example, the smallest room for 10 individual cats is 28 m2 (15 m2 for the indoor area and 13 m2 for the outdoor area).
+For example, the smallest room for ten individual cats is 28 m2 (15 m2 for the indoor area and 13 m2 for the outdoor area).
 For dogs, the accommodation depends on the size of the respective animal.
 We calculate more than 9 m2 for small dogs and 12 m2 for larger breeds.
 We design the environment for cats in three dimensions in order to enlarge the available space.
 Portions of the outdoor areas are also roofed.

-We do not breed the fish and shrimp that are used for product testing by the Diana Aqua segment ourselves but obtain them from commercial breeders.
+We do not breed the fish and shrimp that are used for product testing by the Diana Aqua segment ourselves, but obtain them from commercial breeders.
 The fish and shrimp are held in facilities in which we ensure optimal conditions in terms of water quality, nutritional needs and low animal density.